 Airflow is divided between the vents in the dashboard and the floor vents.

-Air flows from the floor vents.
-When you select $i \neq i$, the system automatically switches to fresh air mode.
+When you select , the system automatically switches to fresh air mode.

 Airflow is divided between the floor vents and the defroster vents at the base of the windshield.